AsifKhan991/AsifKhan991/README.md

 - 👋 Hi, I’m @AsifKhan991, an EEE graduate.
 - Embedded systems, robotics & automation are my major fileds of interest.
-- Looking forward to collaborate in research related to intelligent automation systems.
+- Looking forward to collaborate in research related to intelligent automation & robotics.
 - Email: ask150079@gmail.com, WhatsApp:[+8801679050586](), [LinkedIn](https://www.linkedin.com/in/md-asifuzzaman-khan-6117a2147/).

 <!---